bfenetworks/bfe/GOVERNANCE.md

 should volunteer to be moved to emeritus status.

 * In extreme cases this can also occur by a vote of the maintainers per the voting process.
-The voting process is a simple majority in which each seniormaintainer receives two votes and each normal maintainer receives one vote.
+The voting process is a simple majority in which each senior maintainer receives two votes and each normal maintainer receives one vote.